 - Object Number:

-- complete, copper, glass, iron, metal (unknown), plastic (unidentified), rubber (unidentified), steel, textile
+- complete, copper, glass, iron, metal (unknown), plastic (unidentified), rubber (unidentified), steel and textile

-- helmholtz pendulum, measurement (velocity), physiology helmholtz pendulum, measurement (velocity), physiology
+- helmholtz pendulum, measurement (velocity) and physiology helmholtz pendulum, measurement (velocity) and physiology

 - furnishing and equipment